-IR (ATR): single C–H stretch at 3096 cm-1.
+IR (ATR): single C–H stretch at 3,096 cm-1.

 The 1H NMR spectrum of ferrocene clearly shows a single resonance, consistent with structure II.
 The IR spectrum shows only one sp2 C–H stretch, which is also consistent with structure II.

-A CV of ferrocene is given in the “Cyclic Voltammetry” module in the Essentials of Analytical Chemistry series.
+A CV of ferrocene is given in the “Cyclic Voltammetry” video in the Essentials of Analytical Chemistry series.
 The E1/2 value obtained for the oxidation of ferrocene was -103 mV (acetonitrile, scan rate 300 mV/s).
 The ferrocene/ferrocenium redox couple is commonly used as a reference in cyclic voltammetry.
 When used as a reference, the E1/2 value of ferrocene is set equal to 0 V.

 Summary

-In this video, you learned about ferrocene and the role it played in the development of organometallic chemistry.
+In this video, we discussed ferrocene and the role it played in the development of organometallic chemistry.
 Ferrocene was synthesized and characterized by 1H NMR and IR spectroscopy.
 Both spectra are consistent with the 18 e– structure II, where the iron is “sandwiched” between two cyclopentadiene ligands, with equal binding to all 10 carbon atoms (Figure 1, structure II).
 Oxidation of ferrocene to ferrocenium cation was observed electrochemically.

 Applications